spotlightpa/poor-richard/content/news/2023-06-30-SPLSENBUD.md

 “After a dozen years of total Republican control of the Legislature, Senate Republicans need to give more than they’re used to — and after a dozen years in the minority, House Democrats can’t expect to get everything they’ve wanted over the last decade in one budget,” he said in a statement.

-<br/>At publication time, state House Democratic leaders hadn’t said when they plan to return to the Capitol.
+<br/>At publication time, state House Democratic leaders hadn’t said when they plan to resume voting.
 Members were told they were on a six-hour call to get back to Harrisburg.

-State Senate Republican leaders told reporters after their chamber had passed the bill that they would stick by Shapiro if he maintained that he wanted to fund private school vouchers.
+After passing their budget package Friday, state Senate Republican leaders told reporters that they would stick by Shapiro if he stayed committed to funding private school vouchers.
 But they cautioned that if Shapiro were to pull his support, their agreement would be “null and void” and they would reduce the total spend of the budget.

-“We have to be crystal clear the governor has made clear that he supports \[vouchers\],” Pittman said.
+“The governor has made clear that he supports \[vouchers\],” Pittman said.
 “As long as we continue to hear that he supports that initiative, we will stand with him.”